BradNeuberg/personal-photos-model/README.md

 To evaluate how well the training was happening on the siamese clustering function independent of the hyperparameter margin, I tracked both the loss falling over time on both the training and validation data sets as well as simply graphing the clusters resulting from a trained model on a subset of faces.

-For a long time, I essentially ended up with validation cluster graphs that looked like this, which is not good; this represents about five people, with each person getting a unique color:
+For a long time, I essentially ended up with validation cluster graphs that looked like this, which is not good; this represents about five people, with each person getting a unique color.
+The location of each dot is the x/y value emitted by the trained siamese network similarity function:

 <img src="src/siamese_network_bw/logs/output0020.cluster.png" />